Parag Sapre

 • High task complexity

-• Common interaction patterns reused across the suite
+• Common interaction patterns reused across the aross the broader ecosystem

 Rather than fighting SAP Fiori/UI5 constraints, the design leveraged them intelligently turning limitations into consistency patterns.

-The entire transformation was delivered over ~2 years in a fully remote model—coordinating:
+The program was delivered over approximately two years in a fully remote operating model.
+Success required continuous collaboration between:

 • SAP functional teams